 The California Public Employees Retirement System, the biggest U.S. municipal pension, has called for other board reforms, including annual election of directors.

 “Shareowners do not have the ability to hold directors accountable” since only a few of them are elected each year, the pension fund said in a May 14 letter to shareholders.
 The fund owns 1.8 million Chesapeake shares.

-Chesapeake’s shares (CHK) have dropped as gas prices reached 10- year lows in New York and after the company said it was reviewing McClendon’s personal financial transactions.
+Chesapeake’s shares (CHK:US) have dropped as gas prices reached 10- year lows in New York and after the company said it was reviewing McClendon’s personal financial transactions.
 McClendon, who is being stripped of his chairman’s role, used his personal stakes in company wells as collateral for personal loans from companies that were also doing business with Chesapeake.

 The board, which is still seeking a replacement chairman, cut directors’ pay after consulting with an independent adviser as part of a broader review of compensation plans, according to the company’s statement yesterday.

 Chesapeake cut McClendon’s pay 15 percent last year to $17.86 million in response to shareholders’ concerns that he was paid too much.
 The reduced pay package included $13.6 million in stock awards, a $1.95 million bonus and $975,000 in salary, the Oklahoma City-based company said in an April 20 filing.

 The cut to board pay was announced after the close of regular trading on U.S. markets.
 Chesapeake fell 0.1 percent to $14.36 at 6:14 p.m. yesterday in New York after earlier gaining 6 percent.